-Policy 4.1-b: The County's Water Utility Department shall work with each municipality or special taxing district to define the ultimate boundaries of that entity's sewer and water service areas and to coordinate the development of consistent Master Plans.
+Policy 4.1-b: The County Water Utility Department shall coordinate with the potable water and sanitary sewer providers within the County, including municipalities, public and private utilities, and special districts, to define the ultimate boundaries of each entity's service areas and to coordinate the development of consistent Master Plans for consistency with the SFWMD's regional water supply plan approved pursuant to s.
+373.0361.
+[163.3177(6)(c), F.S.]